nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Contacts that are involved with appointments cannot be deleted.
 </div>

-*Example 1*
+**Example 1**

-Let's say you want to delete the second contact in the address book.
+Let's say you want to delete the fifth contact in the *Contact List*.
-You can follow the steps below.
+You can follow the steps below to do so.

 Steps:

-1. Type `list` the *Command Box*.
-1. Press Enter to execute.
-This should list all the contacts in the address book.
-1. Type `delete 2` in the *Command Box*.
+1. Type `delete 5` in the *Command Box*.
 2. Press Enter to execute.

 Outcome:
+1. The *Status Box* will show a success message.
-1. The second contact will disappear from the address book, and the success message will appear.
+1. The fifth contact will disappear from the *Contact List*.

-*Example 2*
+**Example 2**

-If you want to delete multiple contacts at once (for example, the first three contacts), you can follow the steps below.
+Let's say you want to delete multiple contacts at once (for example, the first three contacts), you can follow the steps below to do so.

 Steps:
-1. Type `list` in the *Command Box*.
-1. Press enter to execute.
-This should list all the contacts in the address book.
 1. Type `delete 1 2 3` in the *Command Box*.
 2. Press enter to execute.

 Outcome:
+1. The *Status Box* will show a success message.
+   If any of the contacts you are trying to delete is involved in an appointment, the *Status Box* will show an error message to notify you on which contacts were successfully deleted, and which failed to delete.
-1. The first three contacts will disappear from the address book, and the success message will appear.
+1. The successfully deleted contacts will disappear from the *Contact List*, but contacts with appointments will remain in the *Contact List*.

-* `find Betsy` followed by `delete 1` deletes the 1st contact in the results of the `find` command.

 #### Editing a contact : `edit`

 Edits an existing contact in the address book.

-Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [tc/CHILDTAG]…​ [t/TAG]…​`
+Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [tc/CHILD_TAG]…​ [t/TAG]…​`

 * Edits the contact at the specified `INDEX`.
-* The index refers to the index number shown in the displayed contact list.
+* The index refers to the index number shown in the displayed *Contact List*.
 * The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.